- Artificial sports surface

 The park is located in the heart of St Albans and is a short walk from the city’s historic centre in a mature suburban setting.
 The park has a car park with with a number of disabled parking spaces.

 There is a small car park located in the park and is accessed via the Parks main entrance off Clarence Road.
 The Council operates a pay and display system which is free for the first three hours.
 In addition, there are a number of alternative car parks near the park, for more information visit this website.

-In 2005 Clarence Park was successfully awarded a Green Flag on its first attempt, and has retained the award every subsequent year to date.
+In 2005 Clarence Park was successfully awarded a Green Flag on its first attempt, and retained the award every subsequent year to 2018.
 In addition, in 2007 the park was also awarded a Green Heritage award.

 It only takes a minute to complete our simple form.